mniinio/APIOps-cycles/README.md

 * Tweet about the APIOps Cycles&reg; model.
 * Discuss about it in community boards to find new viewpoints (and provide link here).
 * Submit an issue (new feature or bug).
-More details about submitting issue can be found above.
+More details about submitting issue can be found below.

 ## How do you report issues